About the Workshop

 Color Training Manual & Videos

-Participants must download and review our color training manual and videos via Empire’s state-of-the-art educational portal — a comprehensive supplement to the prerequisite training modules.
-It’s filled with useful information about:
+Those attending the course must download and review our color training manual and videos via Empire's state-of-the-art educational portal.
+This comprehensive supplement is a prerequisite training module and contains lots of additional information that could be really useful, including:

-- The patient consultation process, including communicating the expected results of Botox treatments, making facial/head/neck markings, and injection/treatment techniques aligned with patient goals
+- The patient consultation process, including communicating the expected results of Neurotoxins treatments, making facial/head/neck markings, and injection/treatment techniques aligned with patient goals

 - Key characteristics and handling (including dilution, reconstitution, and storage) of botulinum toxin Type-A products